 Undiluted muriatic acid.
 Before adding muriatic acid to the water, dilute it.
 Dilution raises the pH of the acid, which reduces its alkalinity-lowering impact.
 Dilute muriatic acid to preserve your alkalinity, which is a buffer for pH.

 Stain and metal sequestering agents and phosphate remover.
-Most stain and metal sequests contain phosphonic acid (phosphate-base) for stain protection, even if the label doesn't say so.
-It is counterproductive to use these products with phosphate removers.
-The phosphate remover diminishes the efficacy of the stain/metal sequestering product.
+Most stain and metal sequests are phosphonic acid (phosphate-based).
+Sometimes they are even if the label doesn't say so, because a phosphate test kit will not show orthophosphates.
+It is counterproductive to use these metal controlling products with phosphate removers.
+The phosphate remover them out, which will release whatever metals and calcium they were sequestering.

 It appears the staff in Rio allowed a mistake to get out of control.
-Their chemicals conflicted, and as a result, the pool turned green.
+By adding hydrogen peroxide, they wiped out their sanitizer, and as a result, the pool turned green.
 The lessons here are pretty obvious.

 - Educate yourself before you pour something in your water, and learn how it reacts with everything else before you add it.